anoopdixith/Jexpert/jexpert.md

 Here are some notes on various concepts of Java programming language.
-The document is NOT well organized and I'm not sure about the intended audience.
+The document is _not_ well organized and I'm not sure about the intended audience.
 Nevertheless, I'm just putting down a bunch of stuff related to Java that I've compiled over a span of a year or so.
 It's a good idea to Google for more information on specific points.
 Some points below